christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 **Introduction**

 Christianity is a derivative of one of the religions that were invented at the Alexandrian School in Egypt.
-The Alexandrian School was a religion-making factory set up by Ptolemy Soter.
+The Alexandrian School was a religion-making factory that was set up by Ptolemy Soter.
 The Serapis cult, Judaism, Gnosticism, Valentinianism, Christianity, Hermeticism, Mithraism, Manichaeism, Mandaeism, and many other religions originated from there.

 All these religions were created to target regional populations in the empire and were designed to subvert their regional religions in a syncretic manner, aiming to lead the population toward monotheism and gradually toward a universal imperial cult.
 One other option for why they created so many religions is that these religions were targeted towards different castes: Mithraism was for military elites (required blood oaths.
 Mithraic initiates/caste system/hierarchical).
 Serapism was for civilians (promised afterlife salvation).
 Christianity was for slaves ("turn the other cheek")).
 Segmentation of populations by class, culture, and region, prevents unified resistance.